minad/consult/README.md

 [![](https://melpa.org/packages/consult-badge.svg)](https://melpa.org/#/consult)

-This package provides various commands based on the Emacs completion function `completing-read`, in particular a more advanced buffer switching command and a variant of [Swiper](https://github.com/abo-abo/swiper#swiper).
+This package provides various commands based on the Emacs completion function `completing-read`, in particular a more advanced buffer switching command `consult-buffer` and a [Swiper](https://github.com/abo-abo/swiper#swiper)-like search command `consult-line`.
 The commands are compatible with completion-systems based on the standard Emacs API, e.g., the Emacs builtin [Icomplete](https://www.gnu.org/software/emacs/manual/html_node/emacs/Icomplete.html) and [Selectrum](https://github.com/raxod502/selectrum).
 If Icomplete is used, it is recommended to install [Icomplete-vertical](https://github.com/oantolin/icomplete-vertical).
 The goal is to keep the completion-system specifics in this package to a minimum.

-Note that if you use [Ivy](https://github.com/abo-abo/swiper#ivy) or [Helm](https://github.com/emacs-helm/helm), you don't need Consult, since both packages already bring their own rich set of additional commands.

 Note that there is the [Marginalia](https://github.com/minad/marginalia/) package, which can be combined with Consult.
 The `marginalia-mode` enriches the